 - CBC television documentaries

 - Morningside, a national CBC current events program

-- Life Rattle, CKLN 99.1 FM, weekly radio program featuring reading of narratives from Toronto communities, co founded by PWC Director Guy Allen
+- Life Rattle,a CKLN 99.1 FM weekly radio program featuring reading of narratives from Toronto communities, co-founded by PWC Director Guy Allen

 - Mayworks, annual festival of the Arts for Working People, sponsored by the Ontario Arts Council

 - The Toronto Totally Unknown Writers Festival, now well-known as a launching point for new writers

 - Toronto local CBC radio morning and evening local programs